Monday, May 11, 2026

 However, it is only a capacity, not an ability in itself in the strict sense.
 Like a kite that can rise high on the wind or remain on the ground without it, wind (and someone to fly the kite) must be present for the kite to function to the maximum potential it's designed for.

 Our capacity for great things must be filled (empowered) by someone outside of us i.e. We can not fulfill this ourselves.
 We can only receive it.
 Both the power (wind) as well as our design (like a kite) is from someone else outside us, not from us.
-It is something given, not something earned by our efforts or good behavior.
+It is something given, not something we create or earn by our efforts or good behavior.

 Who created us and empowers us to be all we were designed to be?
 Only God, not us.

-But we play a part.
+But we play a significant and essential part.
 We must choose to receive this empowering.
 How?
 By believing in God's perfect love for us demonstrated by, in, and through Christ.
 And when we do, we are enabled to be far more than we currently are.

 As bearers of God's image, we ¹still have the capacity to be ²like Jesus - and eventually we will be, once we step into eternity in our glorified state and come into the fullness of His presence face to face.
 Then there will be nothing to hinder the flow of His transforming infinite love to us and through us.
 We will be like Him - full of love - because we will see Him as He is in all His infinite love toward us.
 Otherwise, without His love empowering us, we are like a kite lying on the ground on a windless day.